-State Retail Operations Non-Retail Operations Both Executive Order Press Release Guidance Executive Order Executive Order May 11, 2020 Limiting the number of patrons inside the store to 50% of fire capacity or 8 patrons per 1,000 square feet.
-Encouraging patrons to use hand sanitizer upon entering.
-Encouraging non-cash payments when possible.
-Sanitizing entrance and exit doors at least three times per day.
-Encouraging workers to report any safety and health concerns to the employer.
+State Retail Operations Non-Retail Operations Both Local Control Requirements of the equipment of the equ report any safety and health concerns to the employer.
 Installing protective screens or other mitigation measures where worker-patron interactions are likely.
-Requires non-critical retail businesses to implement the following measures to mitigate the exposure of COVID-19 (some of these are also applicable to critical businesses): Posting a sign on the storefront stating that individuals who have a fever or other symptoms of COVID-19 must not enter the store.
-Enforcing social distancing of non-cohabitating persons while present on the retailer's property.
-For retailers, providing for alternative points of sale Requires critical businesses that continue in-person operation to implement measures that mitigate the exposure and spread of COVID-19, which may include: Screening and evaluating workers who exhibit signs of illness (e.g., fever, cough, or shortness of breath).
-Requiring workers who exhibit signs of illness to not report to work or to seek medical attention.
-Enhancing sanitation of the workplace, as appropriate.
-Disinfecting common surfaces regularly.
-Requiring handwashing or sanitation by workers at appropriate places within business locations.
+The same and concerns to implement the wing measures to mitigate exposure of COVID-19 are of these are also applicable atical businesses): Posting a sign on the estorefront stating that individuals who have a fever for other symptoms of COVID-19 must not enter the store.
+Enforcing social distancing for non-cohabitating persons while present on the retailer's property.
+For retailers, providing for alternative points of sale outside of buildings, including curbside pick-up for delivery of products and/or services if an alternative point of sale is permitted under state law.
+Requiring open sales registers to be at least 6 feet apart.
+Requiring point of sale equipment to be frequently cleaned and sanitized.
+Increasing physical space workers at appropriate places within business locations.
 Prohibiting gatherings of 10+ workers during work hours.
 Permitting workers to take breaks and lunch outside, in their office/personal workspace, or in such other areas where proper social distancing is attainable.
 Implementing teleworking for all possible workers.
 Implementing staggered shifts for all possible workers.
 Holding all meetings and conferences virtually, whenever possible.
 Delivering intangible services remotely, whenever possible.
 Discouraging workers from using other workers' phones, desks, offices, or other work tools/equipment.
 Prohibiting handshaking and other unnecessary person-to-person contact in the workplace.
 Placing notices that encourage hand hygiene at the entrance to the workplace and in other workplace areas.
 Advises that critical businesses to implement the following measures, if practicable: Providing PPE as available and appropriate to the function and location of the worker within the business location.
-Providing physical space between worksites to at least 6 feet.
+Providing disinfectant and sanitation products for workers to clean their workspace, equipment, and tools.
+Increasing physical space between worksites to at least 6 feet.

-State Retail Operations Non-Retail Operations Both outside of buildings, including curbside pick-up or delivery of products and/or services if an alternative point of sale is permitted under state law.
-Requiring open sales registers to be at least 6 feet apart.
-Requiring point of sale equipment to be frequently cleaned and sanitized.
-Increasing physical space between workers and patrons.
+State Retail Operations Non-Retail Operations Both Local Control between workers and patrons.
 Suspending the use of PIN pads, PIN entry devices, electronic signature capture, etc. to the extent permissible.
 Hawaii Seventh Supplementary Proclamation Press Release May 5, 2020 See Both Column See Both Column Note, workers identified in the federal guidance qualify as "essential."
 Requires all essential businesses and operations to exercise the following social distancing requirements to the fullest extent possible: Monitor and enforce the 6-foot distancing requirement, whether outside waiting lines or as customers move about inside a facility.
 Modify checkout operations, to the extent reasonably feasible, to provide a 6-foot separation or provide a transparent shield or barrier between customers and checkout clerks.
 Determine the maximum number of customers that may be accommodated while maintaining the 6-foot distance and limiting the number of customers in the facility or at the operation to that maximum number at any time.
 Require all employees who have any contact with customers or goods to be purchased to wear the cloth face covering recommended by the CDC while at their place of employment.
 Make hand sanitizer and sanitizing products readily available for employees and customers.
+To ensure statewide coordination, directs all counties to obtain approval (or the approval of the Director of Hawaii Emergency Management Agency) prior to issuing any emergency order, rule, or proclamation.
+Permits counties to choose to relax stricter local orders at their own pace, in coordination with the governor's office.